 If you like sharing food with your dog, there are many healthy fruits and vegetables you can use to do so and that will also contribute to their health.
 Examples of these are apples, blueberries, raspberries, bananas, mango, broccoli, carrots, spinach and pumpkin.
 Our healthy, organic and freshly baked treats are also always a good option to have around .
 Besides nutritious and low in calories, they’re yummy for your doggy and will provide you peace of mind.

-We love writing about healthy ingredients but as the holiday season approaches we thought it was also good to recap all those foods that are not so healthy for our pups.
+We love writing about healthy ingredients but sometimes it is also good to recap all those foods that are not so healthy for our pups.